coala/teams/ISSUE_TEMPLATE.md

 # Road to the Future

 How do you plan to take forward coala as a team leader/member of your team?
 What changes will you make happen.

+# Specific Responsibilities

+What do you want to work on.
+Do you have worked out project ideas?
+What do you want take responsibility for?